 \section{Introduction}

-\IEEEPARstart{S}{hort-packet} communication (SPC) has recently emerged as a critical communication paradigm for meeting the stringent demands of massive machine-type communications (mMTC) and ultra-reliable and low-latency communications (uRLLC) for the support of Internet of Things (IoT) in 5G-and-beyond wireless networks \cite{Durisi2016, Al-Fuqaha2015, Popovski2014}.
+\IEEEPARstart{S}{hort-packet} communication (SPC) has recently emerged as a critical paradigm for meeting the stringent demands of massive machine-type communications (mMTC) and ultra-reliable and low-latency communications (uRLLC) for the support of the Internet of Things (IoT) in 5G-and-beyond wireless networks \cite{Durisi2016, Al-Fuqaha2015, Popovski2014}.
 Indeed, unlike conventional wireless communications, SPC generally involves the transmission of small data packets whose size can potentially go down to tens of bytes, wherein the length of control information is comparable with that of the data payload.
 This approach is gaining popularity in the context of IoT, since there is a growing demand for real-time and efficient communication between devices.
-The transmission of short packets also plays an important role in mission-critical applications such as intelligent transportation, telemedicine, and industrial automation, where stringent latency requirements are in place \cite{Schulz2017}.
+SPC also plays an important role in mission-critical applications such as intelligent transportation, telemedicine, and industrial automation, where stringent latency requirements are in place \cite{Schulz2017}.